- About Us

 - Message Boards

 - Get Involved

 - Contact Us

-COAP provides free Online Counselling for any young UK residents aged 11 to 30 years old, affected by someone else's addiction.
+COAP provides up to 18 sessions of free Online Counselling for any young UK residents aged 11 to 24 years old, affected by someone else's addiction.
 Unfortunately, we cannot offer counselling to non UK residents.

 Need an immediate response?